Black Friday Bootcamp – get yourself fighting fit

 If you are confident you’ll only spend what you can afford, then it’s worth considering a cashback card.
 You’ll earn a little bit back each time you spend, including some new member bonuses on some cards.

 If you don’t have one you still have time to get one.
 The Chase Bank current account gives you an instant digital debit card and you’ll the physical one in the post a few days later.
-This offers 1% cashback for at least the first 12 months.
+This offers 1% cashback up to £15 a month.

 A bigger rate could come from American Express welcome bonuses, and you should have time to apply and get your card in time.
 But to make these worthwhile you have to be able to repay the full amount of spending every month.